ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/gke/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for software developers who want to deploy an Arm based Kubernetes cluster using Google Kubernetes Engine (GKE).
+who_is_this_for: This is an introductory topic for software developers who want to deploy an Arm-based Kubernetes cluster using Google Kubernetes Engine (GKE).

 learning_objectives:
-    - Automate the deployment of an Arm GKE cluster using Terraform
+    - Automate the deployment of an Arm-based GKE cluster using Terraform

 prerequisites:
     - A Google Cloud account